 Some other herbal and nano-based herbal formulations have also reflected their capacity to treat periodontitis, like Camellia sinensis. resveratrol. and quercetin (Elagbar et al..
 2020: Mallikarjun et al., 2016; Maurya et al., 1997; Mazur et al., 2021; Sezer et al., 2013; Warad et al., 2013).
-Camellia sinensis leaves, another name for green can have positive effects periodontitis treatment by reducing bleeding, plaque, clinical gingival, attachment, pocket depth indices. inflammation, alveolar bone loss, and osteoclastic function and increasing total antioxidant capacity (TAOC) and glutathione-S-transferase (GST) (de Almeida et al., 2019; Hrishi et al., 2016; Taleghani et al., 2018).
-Harnessing NPs of EGCG (one of the main active components of green tea) may also lead to the ROS decrement of levels and downregulation of expression of proinflammatory cytokines through regulation of macrophages from phenotypes of M1 to M2.
-Plus, this nanobased compound is capable of reducing osteoclast activity and suppressing alveolar bone loss in animal cases of chronic periodontitis (Tian al..
-2022). et Resveratrol, a phenolic compound present in mulberries, peanuts, and red wines, is another plant compound effective in periodontitis therapy (Jang et al., 1997; Zhen et al., 2015).
+Camellia sinensis leaves, another name for green positive effects tea. can have on periodontitis treatment by reducing bleeding, gingival, plaque, clinical attachment, depth pocket indices. inflammation, alveolar bone loss, and osteoclastic function and increasing total antioxidant capacity (TAOC) and glutathione-S-transferase (GST) (de Almeida et al., 2019; Hrishi et al., 2016; Taleghani et al., 2018).
+Harnessing NPs of EGCG (one of the main active components of green tea) may also lead to the decrement of ROS levels and downregulation of expression of proinflammatory cvtokines through the regulation of macrophages from the phenotypes of M1 to M2.
+Plus, this nanobased compound is capable of reducing osteoclast activity and suppressing alveolar bone loss in animal cases of chronic periodontitis (Tian et al., 2022).
+Resveratrol, a phenolic compound present in mulberries, peanuts, and red wines, is another plant compound effective in periodontitis therapy (Jang et al., 1997; Zhen et al., 2015).
 In this line, an experimental work indicated the inhibition of TNF-α, IL-8, TLR4, IL-6, and IL-1β levels in the gingival tissue of periodontitis mice receiving resveratrol (20 mg/kg, gavage administration) (Zhen et al., 2015).
 Shi and colleagues observed similar findings after using a liposomal system loaded with resveratrol.
-They reported that the utilization of this system reduced ROS levels and IL-1β, TNF-α, and IL-6 production owing to the inhibition of inflammasomes and the NF-kB signaling pathway (Shi et al., 2021).
+They reported that the utilization of this system reduced ROS levels and IL-1 β , TNF- α , and IL-6 production owing to the inhibition of inflammasomes and the NF-kB signaling pathway (Shi et al., 2021).
 Liposomes are described as spherical vesicles comprising one or more lipid bilayer membranes that enhance the bioavailability, solubility, and function of active substances.
 They also biological and physicochemical curb degradation of delivered drugs, decrease toxicity and side effects of delivered drugs, and monitor their content release (Delma et al., 2021).
-In other attempts, the antiperiodontitis effects of quercetin, the most frequent flavonoid existent in different fruits and vegetables, have securitized (Geoghegan et al., 2010; He et al., 2020).
+In other attempts, the antiperiodontitis effects of quercetin, the most frequent flavonoid existent in different fruits and vegetables. have been securitized (Geoghegan et al., 2010; He et al., 2020).
 For instance, several in vivo and in vitro studies approved the striking role of this flavonoid in the diminution of oxidative stress level, alveolar bone absorption, L-1 β , L-17, and TNF- α secretion, and suppression of growth of P. gingivalis and A. actinomycetemcomitans